ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Introduction

-\begin{enumerate} \item We introduce ToxSyn-PT, the first Portuguese publicly available corpus designed to support hate-speech classification across multiple minority targets, comprising over 50K synthetic instances annotated with toxicity, target group, and discourse-type labels \item We present a controllable LLM-based data generation pipeline that allows for balancing class distributions, injecting low-frequency expressions, and applying safety constraints. \item We evaluate the utility of ToxSyn-PT across multiple classification settings, including binary and multi-label toxicity detection, demonstrating strong generalization to diverse toxic language scenarios. \end{enumerate}
+\begin{enumerate} \item \textbf{Dataset.} We introduce ToxSyn, the first publicly available Portuguese corpus designed to support hate-speech classification across multiple minority targets, comprising over 50K synthetic instances annotated with toxicity, target group, and discourse-type labels.

-The remainder of this paper is structured as follows.
-Section~\ref{sec:related_works} reviews prior work in hate speech detection and synthetic data generation.
-Section~\ref{sec:method} describes the data generation process and the ToxSyn-PT dataset.
-Section~\ref{sec:experiments} presents the experimental setup while Section~\ref{sec:results} reports the empirical results.
-Section~\ref{sec:conclusion} concludes the paper, and Section~\ref{sec:future_works} discusses future directions.